Copyright © Karl Dahlke, 2022

 “It produces a flooding of the lungs - it is an equivalent death to drowning only on dry land.
 The effects are these - a splitting headache and terrific thirst (to drink water is instant death), a knife edge of pain in the lungs and the coughing up of a greenish froth off the stomach and the lungs, ending finally in insensibility and death.
 The colour of the skin from white turns a greenish black and yellow, the colour protrudes and the eyes assume a glassy stare.”

 At this point we are ready to circle back to Fritz Haber.
 In 1915 he orchestrated the first use of poison gas, chlorine, in the context of war.
 He did more than develop the chemistry, he coordinated its deployment on the battlefield during World War I. This gave him no moral qualms.
 He felt that if you were going to kill enemy soldiers, which is the whole point of war, then it hardly mattered how you did it.
 He explained, “During peace time a scientist belongs to the World, but during war time he belongs to his country.”
 Thus Haber developed methods to produce, store, transport, and deploy chlorine gas in large quantities.
 German soldiers would wait for the wind to blow towards the enemy, open the canisters, and run like hell.
 Chlorine hugged the ground, and quickly filled the trenches where the Allies were ensconced.
 What would that be like?
 As you watched the green cloud rolling towards you, like the last plague in The Ten Commandments, you could lay low in the trenches and die a gruesome death, or jump up and run for higher ground under heavy German fire.
 There is a third option that isn't perfect, but might work if the chlorine dissipates quickly.
 Take off your shirt, urinate on it, hold it up to your mouth, and breathe through it.
 The chlorine reacts with the urea, and does not enter your lungs.
 Once this trick was discovered it spread quickly.
 A few intrepid soldiers even tried to fight on, with rifles at the ready and urine soaked cloths tied to their faces.
 However, these improvised urine masks were imperfect at best.
 The new chemical weapon killed thousands, and injured or blinded most of the survivers.
 Some of the casualties were German, as the shifting winds blew some of the chlorine back across the battle lines.
 Over the next few months both sides developed gas masks with activated charcoal to absorb the chlorine, whereupon the Germans replaced chlorine with phosgene, COCl2, a deadlier gas that is invisible, and starts to damage the lungs even before you notice the distinctive odor of freshly cut hay or grass.
 Better gas masks, deadlier chemicals, and so it goes even into the modern era.
 Recall the use of sarin gas in a Tokyo subway on March 20, 1995, killing 12 and injuring 1050, and Saddam Hussein's attack on the Kurds at Halabja, killing 3 to 5 thousand and injuring 7 to 10 thousand.
 We have indeed perfected our techniques.
 Still, Fritz Haber got the ball rolling, and is considered the father of chemical warfare.
-He killed thousands, perhaps tens of thousands throughout World War I, but his nitrogen fixation process has fed, and continues to feed, billions.
+He killed thousands, perhaps tens of thousands throughout World War I, but his nitrogen fixation process has fed, and continues to feed, the world.

 Haber's wife Clara killed herself in their garden with Haber's service revolver on May 2, 1915.
 Many believe this was a direct result of her husband's role in the war.
 Her death took place shortly after an argument with Fritz, and just ten days after the infamous Battle of Ypres began, where chlorine was deployed with devastating effect.